mila-iqia/mila-docs/docs/Cheatsheet.rst

 but jobs in `main` are never going to be preempted to allow for other jobs in `main`, no matter how much of the "fair use" a user has already consumed.

-This is why it can be considered rude (or just bad practice) to queue a large number of jobs on `main` at midnight on the Mila cluster with a lot of free capacity.
+Jobs for the `unkillable` partition can preempt everything except other jobs on the `unkillable` partition.

-On the next day, those jobs might still be running and much of the compute capacity will be shared very unequally between the users, even though it seemed like a good strategy to schedule jobs when the cluster was idle.
+A good explanation of priorities and preemption will be added to the documentation, but the cheat sheet (or the cheat sheet errata) is not the place for this.

 Default accounts on DRAC oversimplified
 ---------------------------------------